wiseman-timelord/AntiMsVirus/README.md

 - Windows Powershell or Powershell Core.

 ### USAGE
 * You should not use this program, unless you are NEVER EVER intending to use Microsoft Anti-Virus.
+1. Create a restore point, this may be useful later if experiencing issues, so you can revert changes.
-1. On Windows 10v1903-11, you must first boot into Safe Mode, type "safe mode" into the start menu.
+2. On Windows 10v1903-11, you must first boot into Safe Mode, type "safe mode" into the start menu.
-2. When Safe Mode boots up, then you need to run the batch `AntiMsVirus.Bat` with Admin rights.
+3. When Safe Mode boots up, then you need to run the batch `AntiMsVirus.Bat` with Admin rights.
-3. Go through each option on the menu in sequence, puntil you complete all 7.
+4. Try some of the options on the menu, then restart and see, or just go through them all in order.
-4. Utilize your choice of Security software on the computer, I advise passive protection ran monthly.
+5. Utilize your choice of Security software on the computer, I advise passive protection ran monthly.

 ### DEVELOPMENT
 - Not really going to happen, but heres the potential plans...